youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 }
 ```

-**Note:** Be careful when statically declaring color definitions as they make it harder/impossible to support different themes like light/dark theming.
+**com.example.sky.database.Note:** Be careful when statically declaring color definitions as they make it harder/impossible to support different themes like light/dark theming.
 Material guidelines do however call out some situations where the same colors should be used across light/dark themes such as critical [brand colors](https://material.io/design/color/dark-theme.html#ui-application).

 `Color` has a number of useful methods on it such as `copy` allowing you to create a new color with different alpha/red/green/blue values.